- Brand name

-- other strong analgesics used to manage pain such as morphine, codeine, methadone, oxycodone, pethidine or buprenorphine.
+- other strong analgesics used to manage pain such as opioids and general anaesthetics

 - ritonavir or nelfinavir (used to treat AIDS).
-Do not take ritonavir or nelfinavir while using DENPAX, unless you are closely monitored by a doctor.
+Do not take ritonavir or nelfinavir while using DENPAX, unless you are closely monitored by your doctor

-- antidepressant medicines belonging to the class monoamine oxidase inhibitors (MAOIs), selective serotonin re-uptake inhibitors (SSRIs), or serotonin norepinephrine re-uptake inhibitors (SNRIs) including moclobemide, phenelzine sulfate and tranylcypromine sulfate.
-Combination of these medicines with DENPAX may increase the risk of serotonin syndrome, a potentially life-threatening condition.
+- antidepressant medicines belonging to the class monoamine oxidase inhibitors (MAOIs), selective serotonin re-uptake inhibitors (SSRIs) or serotonin norepinephrine re-uptake inhibitors (SNRIs).
+DENPAX should not be used in combination with these medicines.
+DENPAX should be initiated 14 days after stopping treatment with MAOIs.
+Combination of these medicines with DENPAX may increase the risk of serotonin syndrome, a potentially life-threatening condition

-- medicines used to treat mental illness or psychotic conditions and to relieve severe nausea and vomiting.
+- medicines used to treat mental illness or psychotic conditions and to relieve severe nausea and vomiting, such as phenothiazines

-- certain medicines to treat fungal infections such as ketoconazole and itraconazole.
+- certain medicines used to treat fungal infections such as ketoconazole and itraconazole

 Your doctor or pharmacist can tell you what to do if you are taking any of these medicines.